+31 (0)43 30 88 400 | office@comex.eu

 On-prem backup solution focused on speed, reliability and protection against ransomware.
 Thanks to airgap technology and immutability, Silent Bricks guarantees maximum control and Zero Loss, even in the event of incidents.

-An off-cloud AI appliance that enables organizations to run AI securely, locally and compliantly.
-Combines storage, compute power and models in a single system, fully self-managed.
+A plug & play off-cloud AI appliance that enables organizations to run AI securely, locally, and compliantly.
+Combines storage, computing power, and models in a single system, fully under your own management.
 With intelligent access management.

 The benefits of European storage?